jaredmessenger/oneID-connect-python/docs/tutorials/firmware-update.rst

    project_verifier = base64.b64encode(project_key.public_key_der)
    print(project_verifier)

-If you can SSH into your IoT device, you can do the same thing as we did with the server and copy over the device identity secret key.
+If you can SSH into your IoT device, you can do the same thing that we did with the server and copy over the device identity secret key.
 Since the oneID and project verifier keys are static for all devices in a project, we can hard them in code.